startach/blood-donor-backend/README.md

  npm run build
  ```

- 5. run the app/server using one of the following commands
+ 5. run the app/server using one of the following command
 ```
 npm start
 or